Reviewed by Sherri Strichman

 Andrew Hiers was perfectly creepy as Judge Turpin, a voyeuristic man of menace.
 His voice ranged from dark and powerful in his self-loathing “Johanna” to lyrical in the “Pretty Women” number with Todd.

 I had to keep checking my program before I was sure that the travelling Italian barber, Pirelli, was being performed by Christopher Trapani.
-I’ve always felt that he couldn’t act his way [hackneyed phrase omitted].
-Apparently I was mistaken, as he was funny with great timing, and his voice was perfect for the role.
+I’ve always felt that he couldn’t act his way

 It’s interesting that the two characters to see through Todd’s persona and recognize him as dangerous are the two with the least brain power, Tobias and the Beggar Woman.
 Mary Beth Nelson made surreal transitions from the mellow-voiced Beggar Woman asking for alms to the coarse streetwalker — just a flash, and then gone.